camel-tooling/vscode-camelk/README.md

 * **Property - Apache Camel K Integration with Property**

     Specify property name/property value pairs, with the option to specify more than one.
-For more information about configuration with properties, see [Configure Integrations](https://camel.apache.org/camel-k/latest/configuration/configuration.html) in the Apache Camel-K documentation.
+For more information about configuration with properties, see [Configure Integrations](https://camel.apache.org/camel-k/latest/configuration/configuration.html) in the Apache Camel K documentation.

 * **Dependencies - Apache Camel K Integration with Explicit Dependencies**